 2.9.1.
-In compliance with the Code of Conduct on the Language of Instruction [Gedragscode voertaal1], the language of instruction and examination of the programme is English.
+Subject to the Code of Conduct on the Language of Instruction [Gedragscode voertaal1], the language in which the instruction is given and in which the examinations and final examinations are held is English.
 Students are expected to have an adequate command of the language of instruction and examination in the programme, in accordance with the requirements stated in Article 5.2.4.
-As appropriate, the Faculty publishes OER in English for English-taught programmes.
+As appropriate, the Faculty publishes the Course and Examination Regulations (OER) in English for English-taught programmes.

-1 Code of Conduct Language of Instruction.
+1 Code of Conduct Language of Instruction